 Enthusiasm in advance

-Even though the situation here is quite different from that in comparatively rainy Germany, the results were very similar to those of the first two events in Germany: the various groups all spoke out in favour of more support for regional production, less chemistry and genetically manipulated products and participation in decisions on the distribution of funding.
-Away from distribution by area, away from the area payment.
+Even though the situation here is quite different from that in Germany, which is comparatively rainy, the results were very similar to those of the first two events in Germany: the different groups all spoke out in favour of more support for regional production, less chemicals and genetically manipulated products, and participation in the decisions on the distribution of subsidies.
+Away from distribution by area, away from area premiums.
 There were particularly strong complaints about corrupt and obstructive bureaucracy.
-And yet, and this was also made very clear by many, especially the farmers, Fuerteventura has great potential to become a green, lively island with sustainable production.
-However, the way the current EU funds are distributed in Spain and Fuerteventura, these funds tend to harm both the local farming families and the remaining natural resources.
+At the same time, and this was also said very clearly and repeatedly by many, especially by the farmers, Fuerteventura has a great potential to become a green, lively island with sustainable production.
+But the way the current EU funds are distributed in Spain and Fuerteventura, these funds are rather damaging, both to the local farming families and to the still existing nature (remains).

 - Katja Wiese